idleberg/krampus/README.md

 :warning: Make sure that your Go binaries path (usually `$HOME/go/bin` or `%USERPROFILE%\go\bin` on Windows) is in your system's `PATH`.

+### Manual Installation

+You can download the [latest release](https://github.com/idleberg/krampus/releases/) from GitHub and install it manually.

 ## Usage

 ```sh